-- Interstitial Nephritis – inflammation of kidney
+- Interstitial Nephritis – inflammation of the kidney

-- Chronic Kidney Disease (CKD) – long term damage which results in loss of kidney function
+- Chronic Kidney Disease (CKD) – long-term damage which results in loss of kidney function

 - Acute Renal Failure (ARF) – sudden and severe kidney damage also known as acute kidney injury

-- End Stage Renal Failure (ESRF) – complete failure of the kidneys which may result in death
+- End Stage Renal Failure (ESRF) – the complete failure of the kidneys which may result in death

 Damage to kidneys may be severe and permanent or life-threatening.
 In most cases, severe kidney events will require hospitalization and may necessitate kidney dialysis.
-If damage is permanent, life-long dialysis may be required unless a transplant is performed.
+If the damage is permanent, life-long dialysis may be required unless a transplant is performed.

 Patients who experience renal failure may also develop complications due to the buildup of waste products in the blood.
 These effects may also be severe, permanent or life-threatening and include heart arrhythmia, heart failure and serious effects on lung function.